Frisianrage/Be2Gether-MERNG-frontend/README.md

+# Be2Gether - a social media app for couples in long distance relationships

+[Link](https://be2gether.netlify.app/) to the live project

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).